CrossTheRoadElec/Phoenix5-Documentation/source/ch06_PrepRobot.rst

 Alternatively you can use Phoenix Tuner to install the Phoenix API libraries into the roboRIO.
 We recommend this until the AutoLibDeploy features has seen more testing.

 This is because the programming language solutions (WPI C++/Java) automatically delivers these libraries whenever the application is deployed in VS Code.

-.. warning:: If the roboRIO is re-imaged, these steps must be followed again for Tuner and LabVIEW to function.

 How to prepare Robot Controller
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~